 Yunasa offers highly able children the opportunity to join a community of campers who are also gifted, creating a sense of affirmation and belonging that campers often feel for the first time at Yunasa.
 Many children return year after year to continue in their pursuit of personal growth and to rejoin the campers and staff with whom they have developed strong connections.
 Campers come from across the country – and sometimes from outside the United States – and have interests in a variety of different fields, establishing a diverse community of learners.

-Yunasa is the Lakota Sioux word for “balance”, a core value around which the camp’s ideals and activities are based.
+“Balance” is the core value of Yunasa, around which the camp’s ideals and activities are based.
 Campers strive for health in the physical domain by taking risks and engaging in camp activities like the zipline, high ropes, and lake activities.
 Socially, campers grow as they form profound friendships within a community of understanding, accepting peers.
 Campers also develop emotionally, intellectually, and spiritually during carefully-crafted workshops and traditional Native American rituals.

 Campers learn that the self is composed of five domains – intellectual, social, emotional, spiritual, and physical – a concept that is integral to camp activities and workshops that: